commercetools/commercetools-api-reference/API-GUIDELINE.md

         totalAmount

 ####String
-Define a Boolean property using names that have to be explicable.
+Define a String property using names that have to be explicable.

 Some examples:

       orderEditResult